 The emotions surrounding the physical scars can and do have a direct emotional and psychological effect.
 It can bring about significant self-image issues and lower self-confidence.
 Research on the aftercare of burn survivors or those with severe facial scarring has proven this.
 In the cases of patients with severe scarring suffering from depression (between 13-23% of cases) or post-traumatic stress disorder (between 13-45% of cases) have been documented.

 6) Tools: There are many instruments and tools out there that are effective on scars but they are not the end all be all.
 Rather they should be considered part of the therapy.

 An example would be cupping.
 When a cup is placed on the scar tissue and its surrounding areas, the vacuum lifts the scar tissues above and below the skin, essentially pulling them apart so that fresh blood and lymph can circulate freely through them.
 This improved circulation in turn makes movement easier and as a result, healing of the scars is induced.

-7) Scars and adhesions are the same thing.
+7) Scars and adhesions are the same things.
 Not true as you can have adhesions without scars but you cannot have scars without adhesions.
 Both need to be recognized and treated.

 8) All scars need to be released.
 A very dangerous statement indeed.
 What if the only thing holding that knee replacement together is the adhesions formed around it?
 Something to consider before pulling out that cup or edge tool.

 9) All scars are a problem.
-Not necessarily, but all scars have a potential to be one and should be considered and examined.
+Not necessarily, but all scars have the potential to be one and should be considered and examined.